kohesive/klutter/netflix-graph/src/README.md

 ## klutter/netflix-graph

-A wrapper library around the directed graph library from [Netflix-Graph project](https://github.com/Netflix/netflix-graph) providing a Kotlin library to contruct, serialize and compress, then load and use a directed graph data.
+A wrapper library around the "compressed directed graph library" from [Netflix-Graph project](https://github.com/Netflix/netflix-graph)
+-- a Kotlin library to construct, serialize and compress, then load and use a directed graph data at in-memory speeds.
 In addition to the features of Netflix-Graph, Klutter includes:

 * Schema definition - define node types and relationships as Enums, and allowed linkages
 * Ordinal tracking - easy ways to track the ordinals for every node, and use them both in construction and with serialization/deserialization of the graph